intelligent-machine-learning/dlrover/docs/blogs/flash_checkpoint.md

 Additionally, we tracked the cumulative time overhead for checkpointing over the course of a week before and after the implementation of Flash Checkpoint.
 It can be observed that although the frequency of Flash Checkpoint has increased by a factor of 20, the cumulative time overhead has decreased by several dozen times.
-Meanswhile, the wasted time wasted due to failures has also been reduced by approximately 3 times.
+Meanwhile, the wasted time wasted due to failures has also been reduced by approximately 3 times.

 <div align="center">
 <img src="../figures/ft_llm_training/glm65b_checkpoint_time.jpg" alt="Editor" width="392">